Sayan0361/Sayan0361/README.md

 ## 👨‍💻 About Me

-> *Building solutions one line of code at a time*
+> *Turning ideas into efficient code.*

-I'm an IT undergraduate student passionate about creating efficient and elegant solutions through code.
-With a focus on backend development and data structures, I'm constantly expanding my skills to become a well-rounded developer.
+I'm an IT undergrad with a passion for backend development and problem-solving.
+I love building scalable solutions and constantly sharpening my skills in data structures and algorithms.

-- 🎓 Pursuing **B.Tech in Information Technology**
+- 🎓 B.Tech in Information Technology
-- 💻 Currently mastering **Backend Development** & **Advanced DSA**
+- 💻 Focused on Backend Dev & Advanced DSA
-- 🌱 Always learning and exploring new technologies
+- 🌱 Lifelong learner exploring new tech
-- 🔍 Interested in solving complex problems efficiently
-- 🚀 Working towards becoming a skilled software developer
+- 🚀 Aspiring full-stack software developer

 ## 🛠️ Tech Stack